+The domain has metric structure, which is to say, enough structure to allow us to define a distance between any two of its elements.
 We begin by looking at how the story about this structure might be told in a mathematical textbook.
+We can define a property like location in the manner above because a coordinate function can be stipulated to be an isometry from the domain, M, to $\mathbb{R}$ .
+If, in addition, we do not wish to privilege a particular position, and instead care only about distances between pairs of points (e.g. boundary points of objects), we need to associate with M an entire equivalence class of coordinate functions, each of which agrees on the length between end points.

-As we noted, we can define a property like location because the coordinate functions are isometries from the domain, M, to $\mathbb{R}$ .
-And when we specify a set of isometries, we pick out a particular equivalence class of metric spaces, and so our preferred coordinatisations can be thought of as inducing metric structure on M. And the something similar is true of topological, smooth, linear or any other form of geometric or algebraic structure.
+In this way, our preferred coordinatisations can be thought of as inducing metric structure on M, inherited from the primitive metric structure of $\mathbb{R}$ .
+And something similar is true of topological, smooth, linear or any other form of geometric or algebraic structure-more exotic structures can be imposed on M by choosing different mathematical spaces as target of coordinate functions.
 Let us call such a space a structured domain, and denote it as $M_s$ .
-This induced metric structure on the structured domain allows us talk of separations between locations in $M_s$ in terms of separations of the images in $\mathbb{R}$ of coordinate functions on points in $M_s$ .
+This induced metric structure on the structured domain allows us talk of separations between elements of $M_s$ in terms of separations of the images in $\mathbb{R}$ of those elements under the coordinate functions.